marconicivitavecchia/esp32-radar/README.md

 <img src="img/espradar.png" alt="alt text" width="1000">

+The board is a prototype close to commercialization by the company Alemax of Ladispoli (RM) - Italy.

 ## Getting started

 Remember to rename `config-example.py` into `config.py` and adjust the values according to your needs.